kaltura/developer-platform-docs/documentation/player-portal/web/managing-tracks-web.md

 #### Video Track Selection

 To select a specific video track (bitrate), use the `selectTrack` method.

-<br>The code below shows how to force the player to play the top bitrate track:
+The code below shows how to force the player to play the top bitrate track:

 ```javascript
 var videoTracks = player.getTracks(player.Track.VIDEO);